danforthcenter/plantcv/docs/resize.md

 **returns** image after resizing

 - **Parameters:**
-    - img1 - Input image
+    - img - RGB or grayscale image to resize
     - resize_x - resize number in the x dimension (does not need to be an integer)
     - resize_y - resize number in the y dimension (does not need to be an integer)